chertoha/test-task-addax-calendar/README.md

 # Test task for Addax

 Task Calendar.
 It is user friendly to create tasks and move theme to any date in calendar.
+[Watch demo here](https://www.loom.com/share/ba5a6f80b2f04a65a43b5b94051c49b3)

 You are able to run application with : [Vercel deploy link](https://test-task-addax-calendar.vercel.app/)